top of page

 scissors1.png

-Easter egg dyes on silk gave me the palette
+Easter egg dyes on silk

 I draft patterns for their clothing, which is stitched and glued.